This May Sound Odd, But Celine Dion Has Taught Me a Lot

 The accolades are unquestionable.
 To me, though, there’s a special lesson in the story behind the song, which I learned a while back.
 Though she was already tremendously popular, the song made her entire career.
 It’s likely true that more people know the melody and lyrics today than those who even know what happened on April 15, 1912.
 But few know that prior to recording, she never wanted to sing it.
 Ever.
 She hated it: the melody, the lyrics, the circumstances, nearly everything about it.
 Her reason was simple, and perhaps it will inspire you as well.

 During the production of the movie Titanic, rumors were circulating that director, writer, and producer James Cameron was already over budget, and the film was supposed to flop.
 The last thing Cameron wanted was a “single” in his movie.
-James Horner (who died in 2015), was the legendary film composer hired to write the score and for months has been working on the side for a possible single to present to Cameron.
+James Horner (who died in 2015), was the legendary film composer hired to write the score and for months had been working on the side for a possible single to present to Cameron.
 James Horner, if you didn’t know, was one of the most prolific and influential musical composers of all time, and he knew what he was doing (as history shows).

 Horner, believing he’s got a potential hit on the horizon, took the idea to Rene Angelil, who was Celine’s manager and husband (died in 2016).
 Rene trusted Horner, and understood that he didn’t want to present it to Cameron until he had a good sample, which meant they had to convince Celine Dion to sing it.
 She listened to a demonstration from James Horner.
 In her own humorous recollection, she says, “James Horner is a wonderful writer, but he is probably not the best singer out there.”
 She immediately refused.